mhdeleglise/Gh/README.md

 number of digits is about 0.43 sqrt(n log n), and it is impossible to write the decimal expansion of h(n) for moderate values of n.

-Nethertheless it is possible to describe the factorization of h(n).
+However it is possible to describe the factorization of h(n).

 ### The factorization of h(n)